Neural network approximation and estimation of classifiers with classification boundary in a Barron class: A technical bound involving the total variation

 It is well known in classical approximation theory that high-dimensional approximation problems typically suffer from the so-called \emph{curse of dimensionality} \cite{bellman1952theory, novak2009approximation}.
 This term describes the fact that the problems of approximation or estimation typically become exponentially more complex for increasing input dimension.
 Yet, given the overwhelming success of deep learning methods in practice, high-dimensional input does not seem to be a prohibitive factor.

 One of the first theoretical results in neural network approximation offering a partial explanation for this ostensible clash of theory and practical observations was found in \cite{BarronUniversalApproximation}.
 There it was demonstrated that for a certain class of functions with variation bounded in a suitable sense (these functions are, in particular, Lipschitz continuous), neural networks with one hidden layer of $N$ neurons achieve an approximation accuracy of the order of $N^{-1/2}$ in the $L^2(\mu)$-norm for a probability measure $\mu$ on a $d$-dimensional ball.
 Notably, this approximation rate is \emph{independent} of the ambient dimension $d$.
 Neural networks can thus overcome the curse of dimensionality for this class of functions.
+This is particularly significant, since the considered class of functions (nowadays so-called a \emph{Barron class}) is so large that every \emph{linear} method of approximation for it is subject to the curse of dimensionality; see \cite[Theorem~6]{BarronUniversalApproximation}.
 The result of \cite{BarronUniversalApproximation} has since been extended and generalized in various ways; we refer to Subsection~\ref{sec:OtherWork} for an overview.